Portponky/better-terrain/README.md

 # better-terrain
 Terrain plugin for Godot 4's tilemap.

-This plugin implements autotile-style terrain system with multiple connections.
+This plugin implements an autotile-style terrain system with multiple connections.
 It works with the existing tilemaps and tilesets alongside Godot 4 features.

 ![Example of terrain system in use](https://github.com/Portponky/better-terrain/assets/33663279/a8399964-4595-4638-b979-fd73223a4245)